unraid/docs/docs/contribute-to-docs/unraid-styleguide/golden-rules.md

 ## Rule #2 Use plain (American) English

 We write in American English, so avoid all the usual conflicts of British English vs American English.
-Wikipedia has a comprehensive list of differences [here](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English).
+Wikipedia has a [comprehensive list of differences](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English).

 ## Rule #3 Avoid using idioms and loanwords